 Tomato plants’ normally produce suckers; they grow between the main stem and the lateral stem.
 They grow very fast and need removing as soon as possible.
 Pruning them can be done by pinching them as soon as you see them coming through, with either your fingers or some small clean scissors.
 Try not to cut them when they get too large as that tends to leave large open wounds on the plant, which could potentially invite disease.
 Otherwise, cut them and leave at least two leaves to stop growth.

 Pollinating the Tomato Flowers!

-When the tomato plants start flowering they produce pollen.
-Because they are grown indoors nature needs a helping hand to spread the pollination from flower to flower so that fruit can form.
+When the tomato plants start flowering, they produce pollen.
+Because they are grown indoors, nature needs a helping hand to spread the pollination from flower to flower to form fruit.
 What will happen if the tomato plant fails to pollinate?
-Well, apparently the flowers’ fall off the plant and fruit will not develop.
+Well, apparently, the flowers’ fall off the plant and the fruit will not develop.

 So how do we give the tomato plants’ a helping hand when the flowers are pollinating?
 There are several ways that this can be achieved to help the process:

 - a small soft paintbrush to shake the flowers’ gently